 Another gorgeous recipe from my new cookbook Sri Lankan Flavours!
 I cooked this recently as part of a Sri Lankan dinner, where we had many dishes from this part of the world.
 With its slightly spicy trait, it fitted perfectly to fresh made rotti and naan bread.
-Rotti it typical Sri Lankan flatbread made with fresh coconut.
+Rotti is a typical Sri Lankan flatbread made with fresh coconut.
 The recipe for this should follow soon on my blog. 🙂

 Since we had many other dishes for our Sri Lankan dinner, we had some left over of this curry.
 Our pleasure was huge when we warmed it up the next day to enjoy this wonderful mix of flavors once again.